-The purpose of the FMP is to provide guidance on how to plan for and manage the bush fire risk to the project area through recommendation of a range of bush fire risk mitigation measures in accordance with requirements of PFBFP Guidelines.
-This is particularly relevant when existing fire appliances in the area may be unable to offer a fast emergency suppression response.
-Therefore, proposed assets within the project area should be self-protecting from wildfire.
+The purpose of this document is to provide guidance on how to plan for and manage the bush fire risk to the proposed development through implementation of a range of bush fire risk treatment and mitigation measures.
+The FMP outlines how future on-site assets can be protected during the summer months when the threat from bush fire is at its peak.
+This is particularly relevant when existing fire appliances in the area may be unable to offer an adequate emergency suppression response.
+Therefore, the developer should aim to ensure future on-site assets are self-protecting from bush fire.

-The responsibility to implement the FMP applies to the developer (SPG), CoR and perspective landowners to ensure bush fire management measures are adopted and implemented on an ongoing basis to achieve bush fire management objectives.
+Implementation of the FMP is a shared responsibility between the developer, CoR and prospective landowners to ensure bush fire risk treatment and mitigation measures are adopted and implemented on an ongoing basis to achieve bush fire management objectives.